Slyness98/cms/README.md

-# cms
+# blog_cms

-Content Management System: Recreating WordPress for a personalized, fully controlled blog environment
+A primitive CMS built from scratch for PHP and mySQL practice.
+Authentication system allows admins access to a seperate admin panel, providing CRUD operations for blog posts, comments, users, article tagging, etc.